-• Upon admission (conditional), candidates must complete "program cards" in consultation with their advisor during their first semester of enrollment.
+• Upon admission, candidates must complete "program cards" in consultation with their advisor during their first semester of enrollment.
 Program cards will be signed by the advisor.
-Upon approval of the program card by the Dean of the College of Graduate Studies, the advisor and candidate will receive a copy.
+Upon approval of the program card by the Dean of the College of Graduate Studies and the Dean of the College of Education, the advisor and candidate will receive a copy.